 A boilerplate is a short description of the company or organization.
 Locating at the bottom of the press release, this “about” section includes information about the background of the company.
 This part should be written no longer than 100 words.
-Ensure to finish your boilerplate with a link to the company website.
+Finish your boilerplate with a link to the company website.

 - Finish with an endnote

-At the very bottom of the press release, it’s important to include the media contact’s details, as well as the business they stand for.
+At the very bottom of the press release, it’s important to include the media contact’s details, as well as the business they represent.
 It would be appropriate to use a single sentence similar to “For more information, contact us at [phone number] or [email address].”

 - Check the documents settings

-One-inch margins should be agreed upon for all sides of the paper.
-Check your grammar and spacing with punctuation.
-It’s better to use only one space after punctuation—none before.
+One-inch margins should be used for all sides of your press release document.
+Check your grammar and punctuation.
+It’s better to use only one space after punctuation — not two.